SondreBerntsen/webprosjekt3herokudeployed/README.md

 #How to run the project:

-react-app:
+* Run npm install in root folder
-- npm install
+* Run npm install in /client
+* Run node server.js in root folder
-- npm start
+* Run npm start in client folder,